kabirgh/spoiler-blocker/README.md

 Spoiler blocker is an open-source browser extension that removes Facebook and Twitter posts that contain spoilers on the TV shows you're currently watching.

 ## Installation
-The extension can be installed from the Firefox Add-ons library and Chrome Web Store (Coming Soon!)<br>
+The extension can be installed from the Firefox Add-ons library and Chrome Web Store (coming soon!)<br>
 To install from source, clone this repo and follow the instructions [here](https://developer.chrome.com/extensions/getstarted#unpacked).
 When prompted to select the extension, choose the 'chrome' folder.<br>
-Alternatively, open a bash terminal, cd into the `/firefox` folder, then run `jpm init` and `jpm run`.
+Alternatively, open a bash terminal, cd into the `/firefox` folder, then run `jpm run`.
 This will open the add-on in a new firefox window.
-Note: jpm can be installed using the package manager npm (Can be installed from [the Node.js website](https://nodejs.org/)).
+Note: jpm can be installed using the package manager npm (which is packages with [Node.js](https://nodejs.org/)).

 ## License
 This project is MIT licensed.